 ComEd customers will be invited and directed to the platform through various marketing methods, including direct emails and notices on the ComEd website.
 A sample of customers who use the platform will be surveyed to understand how their purchasing decisions were impacted by the Choice Engine, as well as if product purchases may result in measurable and predictable energy savings.

-The Choice Engine Platform is live at https://comed.efficientchoice.com.
+The Choice Engine Platform is live at https://comed.efficientchoice.com, and marketing and outreach efforts to customers are underway.
+The evaluation plan is nearly finalized, and early marketing results are showing strong positive impacts on site traffic.